 Thank you so much for being a Best Friends Network partner and for all that you do for the animals.
 With your hard work, together, we can save the lives of countless animals, including those most at risk in shelters — community cats.

 Please check out the information below to learn more about trap-neuter-return (the most effective way to keep community cats safe and out of shelters) and how you can ensure that even more cats live happy, healthy lives.

-Nearly three-quarters of the cats and kittens who enter our nation’s animal shelters each year don’t make it out alive.
+About two-thirds of the cats and kittens who enter our nation’s animal shelters each year don’t make it out alive.
 Most of those killed are free-roaming community cats and kittens.

 Together, we can change that and Save Them All.